Goysa2/UnivariateDifferentiableOptimizationAlgorithms/README.md

 Open Julia and run:
 `Pkg.clone("https://github.com/Goysa2/UnivariateDifferentiableOptimizationAlgorithms.git")`

+If you don't have Julia you can find the latest version here (the code was originaly done in Julia 0.6): [Dowanload Julia](https://julialang.org/downloads/)

 ## How to use
 Open a terminal in .julia/v0.6/UnivariateDifferentiableOptimizationAlgorithms/src .
 In order to install all necessary packages, run `include("install.jl")`.
 Now to